Rishabh9818/CPNS-Labs/en/lab2/lab2.md

     sysctl -p

-Next, we set up the translation of IP network addresses, which will be performed by our first virtual computer.
+With the packet manager, we install the `iptables` package, which represents a firewall and allows mapping IP addresses to network addresses by our first virtual machine.

+    apt install iptables

     iptables -t nat -A POSTROUTING -o enp0s3 -j MASQUERADE